wion/tWriter.tmbundle/README.md

 	express or implied warranty, and with no claim as to its suitability for any purpose.

-An exception is made for files in readable text which contain their own license information, or files where an accompanying file exists (in the same directory) with a “-license” suffix added to the base-name name of the original file, and an extension of txt, html, or similar.
-For example “tidy” is accompanied by “tidy-license.txt”.
+An exception is made for files in readable text which contain their own license information, or files where an accompanying file exists (in the same directory) with a “-license” suffix added to the base-name name of the original file, and an extension of .txt.
+For example, the iA Writer fonts are accompanied by ‘iAWriter-fonts-license.txt”.